barbazul/1kfa/mod_guide_player.md

 ![Cards with and without Stamina symbol](images/with_without_stamina.png){ width=2.5inch }

-When you are instructed to lose a Stamina point, you may absorb it using any relevant move cards and item cards, otherwise:
+When you are instructed to lose or expend a Stamina point, you may absorb it using any relevant move cards and item cards, otherwise:

  1. Reveal cards in your Deckahedron until you find a card with a Stamina symbol